“Epik Fails of History” is a history blog (and podcast!) about the most epic fails – of all human history… Everything from the Fall of Troy to Y2K!

 *Disclaimer – A note on content for Teachers and Parents:

-Although the “Epic Fails” history book series is a middle grade non-fiction title and totally appropriate for kids 8 and up, I originally started this blog (Epik Fails of History) back in college with a different target audience in mind.
+Although the “Epic Fails” history book series is a middle grade non-fiction title and appropriate for kids 8 and up, this site (in its current state) is not.
+I originally started this blog (Epik Fails of History) back in college with a different target audience in mind.

-Of course, everyone makes mistakes, myself included (that is the main theme after all), so please let me know if you have any questions, comments, concerns, suggestions, or hate mail!
+Of course, everyone makes mistakes, myself included (that is the main theme after all), so please let me know if you have any questions, comments, concerns, or suggestions!
 Just keep in mind, I’m just one guy and I’m doing the best I can, one day at a time. 🙂

 – Erik Slader

 Erik Slader is the writer and creator of “Epik Fails of History” a blog (and podcast) about the most epic fails… of history.
 He first started the site back in 2012 and has since co-authored four published history books, including ‘The Wright Brothers: Nose-Diving Into History’ and ‘The Race to Space: Countdown to Liftoff’.
 He has a Bachelor’s Degree in Digital Media, once managed a comic book shop, has a weakness for fancy coffee and retro video games, and currently lives in Green Cove Springs, Florida with too many cats.

 Check out his books, podcasts, and more at ErikSlader.com

 (or Follow @ErikSlader on Twitter and Instagram for updates!)